jorisvandenbossche/course-python-geospatial/notebooks/11-xarray-intro.md

 - Read both data sets and store them in resp. `b4_data` and `b8_data`.
 - Transform the data range of each of the layers to the range .0 - 1.
 - Calculate the NDVI
-- Plot the NDVI and select an appropriate colormap.
+- Make a plot of the NDVI plot the data as such using the "Greens" colormap.

+__IMPROVE THE COLORMAP__

+Using these default plot settings, the NDVI visualisation is not very informative.
+Actually, whereas the range is [-1, 1], values of around 0.1 and below are not considered living plants.
+Consider two alternative methods to improve the colormap taking into account this information:

+1. Normalize the data linearly into the range 0.1 to 0.8 and apply this normalization to the `imshow` while using the colormap `YlGn` (so values just above 0.1 are still yellow, whereas only higher values are green).
+Use the Matplotlib function `mcolors.Normalize` for the data normalization.
+2. To improve the contrast between vegetation versus no-vegetation, use a diverging colormap (`RdYlGn`) in combination with a [`TwoSlopeNorm`](https://matplotlib.org/stable/api/_as_gen/matplotlib.colors.TwoSlopeNorm.html) to normalize the data.
+Let the range vary from -0.1 till 0.8 with the center on 0.4.

 <details><summary>Hints</summary>

-* For more specific adjustments to the colormap, have a check on the [Matplotlib documentation on colormap normalization](https://matplotlib.org/3.3.2/tutorials/colors/colormapnorms.html)
+* For more specific adjustments to the colormap, have a check on the [Matplotlib documentation on colormap normalization](https://matplotlib.org/3.3.2/tutorials/colors/colormapnorms.html).
+* Check out the available normalization by exploring the `mcolors.` module of Matplotlib.
+* The `imshow` method can accept a `norm` parameter to normalize the data.
+* It is a two step process: 1/ define a normalization; 2/ pass the normalization to the `norm` parameter of the plot function.

 </details>